Later Years, 1992–2012

 In 1992, Rev. Moon declared the end of the Holy Spirit Association for the Unification of World Christianity.
 He established the Family Federation for World Peace and Unification, fostering a global community of families from diverse races, faiths, and cultures, united in the conviction that God-centered love, strong marriages, and thriving families are the foundations for addressing society’s core challenges.

-Renowned for conducting large-scale wedding ceremonies, Rev. Moon, starting in 1997, invited individuals from all religious backgrounds to dedicate their marriages to God and global harmony.
-These World Peace Blessing ceremonies commenced with prayers from leaders of various faiths.
-Newlyweds and couples renewing their commitments vow to love faithfully, live in peace, and raise their children and grandchildren to value purity and loyalty.
-Couples who unite across racial and religious divides make a unique contribution to peace, pledging to foster understanding, respect, and unity within their families.
+Starting in 1997, Rev. Moon invited couples from all religious backgrounds to dedicate their marriages to God, world peace and global harmony.
+These large-scale wedding ceremonies commenced with prayers from leaders of various faiths.
+Newlyweds and couples renewing their commitments vowed to love faithfully, live in peace, and raise their children and grandchildren to value purity and loyalty.
+Couples united across racial and religious divides pledged to foster understanding, respect, and unity within their families.

 For decades Cheongpyeong Lake northeast of Seoul was a beloved prayer retreat for Rev. Moon.
 As he prayed in the hills nearby, his conviction grew that one day there would be a peace village here and people from all over the world would come to his homeland to learn peace.